-- · Dean's Merit Scholarship

-- · Dean's Achievement Scholarship

-- · Crampton Trust Scholarship

-- · Medical Alumni Association Scholarship

-- The Clyde "Sid" Huggins Endowed Scholarship

-- The Class of 1976 Medical Alumni Scholarship

-- The Class of 1981 Medical Alumni Scholarship

-- The Class of 1983 Medical Alumni Scholarship

-- Barbara Corcoran Endowed Award

-- · Ernest G. DeBakey Scholarship

-- · The Premedical Scholarship

-- Mobile County Foundation for Public Higher Education Scholarship For Excellence

-- Samuel J. Strada Endowed Scholarship
+- · Dean's Merit Scholarship - · Dean's Achievement Scholarship - · Crampton Trust Scholarship - · Medical Alumni Association Scholarship - The Clyde "Sid" Huggins Endowed Scholarship - The Class of 1976 Medical Alumni Scholarship - The Class of 1981 Medical Alumni Scholarship - The Class of 1983 Medical Alumni Scholarship - The Class of 1984 Medical Alumni Scholarship - Barbara Corcoran Endowed Award - · The Premedical Scholarship - Mobile County Foundation for Public Higher Education Scholarship For Excellence - Samuel J. Strada Endowed Scholarship The College of Medicine Dean's and

-The College of Medicine Dean's and Crampton Trust Scholarships may be renewable for each of the four years of medical school.
-Other renewable scholarships are limited to students who are from specific counties in Alabama (Turner Trust Scholarships) or who are committed to practice in an underserved area of the state (Ernest G. DeBakey Scholarships).
+Crampton Trust Scholarships may be renewable for each of the four years of medical school.
+Other renewable scholarships are limited to students who are from specific counties in Alabama (e.g. Turner Trust Scholarship).